-The 526-m-thick upper Pliocene to Upper Cretaceous sedimentary sequence recovered at Site 1135 is almost entirely pelagic calcareous ooze and chalk (Fig. F18).
-Compressional wave velocities increase gradually with depth, from 1510 to 1780 m/s in the ooze and from 2000 to 2800 m/s in consolidated chalks.
-Porosity decreases from 62% to 55% in the ooze and from 55% to 36% in the chalk.
-Grain density varies little downhole, averaging 2.7 g/cm.
+The 526-m-thick late Pliocene to Late Cretaceous sedimentary sequence recovered at Site 1135 is almost entirely pelagic calcareous ooze and chalk (Fig. 17).
 Chert nodules are common from ~140 m below seafloor (mbsf) to the bottom of the hole.
 We recovered an expanded (238 m thick) middle Eocene to latest Paleocene nannofossil ooze section, an interval not well represented during previous coring on the Kerguelen Plateau or elsewhere in the Southern Ocean at these high latitudes (~60°S).
 The study of this section will improve high-latitude biostratigraphic correlations.
 Furthermore, a Cretaceous/Tertiary boundary section at ~260 mbsf is possibly marked by a bed of light greenish gray calcareous clay with an irregular upper contact and scattered well-rounded clasts of white nannofossil ooze.
 These features suggest an erosional or mass-wasting event.
-We have tentatively identified Chron C29n above and Chron C29r below the boundary, respectively.
-Near the boundary, velocity, magnetic susceptibility, and natural gamma-ray intensity change significantly; in addition, water content, porosity, and carbonate content decrease below the boundary.
-Sedimentation rates were high in the Paleogene ooze (as much as 15 m/ m.y.) and Cretaceous chalks (8-10 m/m.y.); the Paleocene section, however, is abbreviated by hiatuses.
+We have tentatively identified Chron C29n above, and Chron C29r below the boundary, respectively.
+Near the boundary, velocity, magnetic susceptibility, and natural gamma ray intensity change significantly; in addition, water content, porosity, and carbonate content decrease below the boundary.
+Sedimentation rates were high in the Paleogene ooze (up to 15 m/m.y.) and Cretaceous chalks (8-10 m/m.y.); the Paleocene section, however, is abbreviated by hiatuses.

-The 128-m-thick sedimentary sequence recovered at Site 1136 (Fig. F19) includes an expanded upper lower Eocene to lower middle Eocene section of pelagic calcareous ooze and chalk (Unit II) that is not well represented in other drill holes on the Kerguelen Plateau or in any other southern high-latitude sites.
+The 128-m-thick sedimentary sequence recovered at Site 1136 (Fig. 18) includes an expanded upper lower Eocene to lower middle Eocene section of pelagic calcareous ooze and chalk (Unit II) that is not well represented in other drill holes on the Kerguelen Plateau or in any other southern high-latitude sites.
 Study of these sediments will refine high-latitude middle Eocene biostratigraphic zonations.
-Porosity averages 56.2% in Unit II, and compressional wave velocities are typically <1800 m/s.
-Grain density averages 2.70 g/cm.
 Underlying these pelagic sediments is calcareous zeolitic volcanic clayey sand (Unit IV), probably deposited in a high-energy neritic (shelf) environment, and a carbonate-bearing zeolitic silty clay (Unit V).
-Fossil debris in Unit V is common and suggests deposition at shallow paleodepths (upper bathyal to outer neritic) in more tranquil conditions than prevailed during deposition of the overlying clayey sand.
-The sands and clays overlying basement basalt contain sparse but relatively well-preserved micro- and nannofossil faunas of middle Albian age, thereby providing a minimum F16.
-Rig Seismic RS180/201 multichannel seismic profile across Site 1135, p.
-67.
+Fossil debris in Unit V is common and suggests deposition at shallow paleodepths (upper bathyal to outer neritic) in more tranquil conditions than prevailed during deposition of the overlying clavey sand.
+The sands and clavs overlying basement basalt contain diluted but relatively well-preserved micro- and nannofossil faunas of middle Albian age, thereby providing a minimum age for the section and underlying basalts of $\sim 104.5 - 106.5$ Ma.
+Lower Albian marine sediments have not been recovered during previous drilling on the Kerguelen Plateau, but sands and clays recovered in Hole 1136A resemble lower Albian sediment drilled on the Falkland Plateau.
+The sands and clays may correspond to nonmarine, palynomorphbearing Albian sediment found in silt and claystone cored at Site 750 on the SKP.
+Albian and Late Cretaceous nannoplankton, foraminifers, and pollen assemblages will provide information on regional paleoceanographic conditions during those times.
+The epiclastic succession (Units IV and